-If your car has been repossessed, filing for Chapter 7 bankruptcy may allow you more time to negotiate with your lender and get your car back.
-If you don’t want the car back, Chapter 7 can wipe out your liability for a deficiency balance.
-Read on to learn more about how Chapter 7 bankruptcy can help you if your car was repossessed.
+If your lender has repossessed your car, filing for Chapter 7 bankruptcy might allow you more time to get your car back.
+Even if you’re not successful, Chapter 7 can help by wiping out your responsibility to pay the vehicle loan.
+Read on to learn more about how Chapter 7 bankruptcy can help you after your car gets repossessed.

-If you still want to keep your car but the options above don’t work for you, consider filing for Chapter 13 bankruptcy instead of Chapter 7.
-By filing for Chapter 13 bankruptcy prior to the sale, you can force the lender to return your car and you can pay off the loan through your repayment plan over the next three to five years.
-You may even be able to reduce your principal balance or interest rate by cramming down your car loan.
+If the options above don’t work for you, but you still want to keep your car, consider filing for Chapter 13 bankruptcy instead.
+By filing Chapter 13 before the sale, you can force the lender to return your car, and you can pay off the loan through your repayment plan over the next three to five years.
+You might even be able to reduce your principal balance or interest rate by cramming down your car loan.
 (To learn more, see Your Car in Chapter 13 Bankruptcy.)

 Chapter 7 bankruptcy can help you even if you don’t get the car back.
 A common issue that many people have after a repossession is that they still end up owing money for the car.
 This occurs when the proceeds from the vehicle auction aren’t enough to cover the entire loan balance.
 In that case, the lender can usually come after you to collect the rest (called a deficiency balance).

 Chapter 7 bankruptcy will discharge (wipe out) the entire automobile loan or a deficiency balance liability.
 (To learn more, see Your Car in Chapter 7 Bankruptcy.)